-Understanding Pregnancy Brain: Insights From Dr. Moujahed Hammami Medical Director Of Aman Lil Afia Clinic In Dubai
+Understanding Pregnancy Brain: Insights from Dr. Moujahed Hammami Medical Director of Aman Lil Afia Clinic in Dubai

+(MENAFN- Awareness Marketing Management) Understanding Pregnancy Brain: Insights from Dr. Moujahed Hammami

-(MENAFN- Mid-East Info) Dr. Moujahed Hammami , Obstetrics and Gynecology Consultant and Medical Director of Aman Lil Afia clinic in Dubai, sheds light on a common but often misunderstood phenomenon: pregnancy brain , also known as“mommy brain.”
+Dr. Moujahed Hammami, Obstetrics and Gynecology Consultant and Medical Director of Aman Lil Afia clinic in Dubai, sheds light on a common but often misunderstood phenomenon: pregnancy brain, also known as "mommy brain."
 This term describes the cognitive changes that some pregnant women experience during and after pregnancy, including forgetfulness, difficulty concentrating, and mental fog.

 What Causes Pregnancy Brain?